Yaroslav285/shuttlepdf/README.md

 ##### Known issues for Docker version:

 Current version does not support paralled printing mechanism.

 In other words:

 You can't print two pages simultaneously.
 Just wait for completion first request.

-### Performance

-It is worth mentioning that the average processing time for a standard web page (using the default `1024MB` set in `deploy.sh`) is between 5-15s.

-This can potentially be improved by increasing the memory (as doing so will increase the CPU alongside it).

-If you are dealing with lots of requests or if you require lower latencies, you may want to consider running a serverful converter, e.g. https://github.com/gotenberg/gotenberg

-We also suggest pairing the serverful converter with a workflow engine like [Temporal](https://temporal.io/) if you have relatively complex processing pipelines or if you require strong guarantees (SLAs) around conversions.